BlazyNights/zombo/README.md

 # zombo
-A simple python script to run a bath of FFMPEG conversions
+A simple python script to run a batch of FFMPEG conversions